Are you thinking of travelling alone to Italy? Here’s why you should do it and six of the best solo travel destinations in Italy.

 The sophisticated capital of Lombardy has a lot to offer, but with its focus on shopping and fashion, it’s a great place for those travelling alone since you can spend your time exploring Milan’s boutiques instead of its bars.

-If you do want to make friends while travelling solo here, there are lots of tours to join that will also help you make friends.
-There are great tours of Milan at night where you can explore the city as well as meet people to enjoy hanging out with.
+If you do want to make friends while travelling solo here, there are lots of tours to join that will also help you do just that.
+There are great tours of Milan at night when you can explore the city as well as meet people to enjoy hanging out with.

 Important Milanese highlights not to miss include a trip to the Duomo, Milan’s impressive cathedral, Da Vinci’s painting The Last Supper, which is displayed in the Santa Maria Delle Grazie Church, and the Galleria Vittorio Emanuele II, Italy’s oldest shopping mall.
 Other great things to do in Milan include exploring the Navigli Canal area and taking a trip to Sforzesco Castle.